top of page

 Have fun.

 Although your share will be pre-harvested, you can always add to your share when Pick-Your-Own crops (PYO) are available for harvest.
 Items available for PYO vary and will be announced by email.
-Examples of PYO crops that are included in your share are flowers and, at times, garden peas.
-PYO blackberries will be available at a special member price.
+Fresh cutting flowers are an example of a PYO crop.
+If you wish to pick a quantity of blackberries they will be available at a special membership rate,

 Seasonal eating means consuming foods that are grown in your local area and eaten when they are just picked (e.g., peas in June, tomatoes in August).
 This way of eating assures peak flavor and nutrition.
 It goes without saying that our produce, which only travels from our field to your plate, is going to be fresher and better for you than something that has traveled more than 1,000 miles.